ArunMitra/Bank-Customer-Churn-Prediction/README.md

 # Bank-Customer-Churn-Prediction

-## Prediciting Customer Churn for a Global Bank
+## Prediciting Customer Churn for a European Bank

 From established enterprises to start-ups, good models for customer churn prediction are a vital necessity to: